aminmarashi/blog-old/_posts/how-to-compile-chef-from-source.md

 ignoring licensing problems for the build, read more about that in <a href="https://github.com/chef/omnibus/issues/696" target="_blank">issue #696</a>.

-In my case, I fixed that by editing the `omnibus.rb` file (the omnibus config) and adding these two lines:
+I fixed that by editing the `omnibus.rb` file (the omnibus config) and adding these two lines:

 ```ruby:title=omnibus.rb
 fatal_licensing_warnings false